tuned-org-uk/arrowspace-analysis/notebooks/README.md

 - Build or load an `ArrowSpace` index from embeddings.
 - Obtain λ-scores directly from the ArrowSpace API.
-- Use NumPy/Pandas/Plotly only for **analysis and visualisation** of those scores, not for re-implementing ArrowSpace internals.[file:11][cite:52]
+- Use NumPy/Pandas/Plotly only for **analysis and visualisation** of those scores, not for re-implementing ArrowSpace internals.

 Synthetic experiments (such as `01__arrowspace_local_minima.ipynb`) should therefore:

 1. Generate embeddings and labels.
-2. Construct an ArrowSpace index via `pyarrowspace`.
+2. Construct an ArrowSpace index via Python `arrowspace` (github.com/tuned-org-uk/pyarrowspace).
 3. Query λ-scores via the same public API that production code would use.
 4. Only then compute basins/boundaries and quality metrics.

+The main objective is to measure the effectiveness of arrowspace and its $$\lambda$$ score as an improved metrics over cosine and other geometric methods.
+While cosine remains the baseline, the main objective is to establish $$\lambda$$ as the actual semantic search while geometric methods are considered geometric search.

 ---